jspahrsummers/carthage-talk/Ruthlessly Simple Dependency Management with Carthage.md

 ---

-# Why is it written in Swift?
+# Why is it written in Swift (and not Objective-C)?

 ---